 Cody Zeller on Hornets Camaraderie During COVID, His Kicks for Kids Program

-The veteran guard spent the past year building out his foundation, Like A Child
+The veteran center spent the past year building out his foundation, Like A Child

 LIKE MOST OF US, Cody Zeller had a little more time on his hands last year.
 The NBA season paused in March, and the Charlotte Hornets weren’t invited to the play-in tournament inside the Orlando Bubble in summer.
 So the veteran center turned his full attention to Like a Child, the charity he founded in late 2019.